gangachris/ng-validators/README.md

 **NOTE** Still in development

 # Ng2 Validators
-A List Of validators for Angular 2 Forms based on [validator.js](https://github.com/chriso/validator.js)
+A List of validators for Angular 2 Forms based on [validator.js](https://github.com/chriso/validator.js).
+Current version only works with ReactiveFormsModule.
+FormsModule Directive validators will come soon.

 # Usage
 ## Install